FastChem 2: An improved computer program to determine the gas-phase chemical equilibrium composition for arbitrary

 In scenario II, $x_\mathrm{C}$ exceeds $x_\mathrm{O}$ by about three orders of magnitude.
 Due to the rich abundance of nitrogen and hydrogen, many hydrocarbons and carbon nitrides are present.
 In scenarios IVa and IVb, $x_\mathrm{C}$ and $x_\mathrm{O}$ are in the same order of magnitude and nitrogen is less abundant than carbon and oxygen.
 In the oxygen-rich case (IVa), carbon is locked in CO or CO$_2$ at lower temperatures.
 The remaining oxygen is predominantly bound in SiO.
 In the carbon-rich case, more carbon is available, which leads to the presence of carbon compounds such as C$_3$, C$_5$, and SiC$_2$.
+We note, these findings might be affected by including condensation processes or additional molecules.
 At higher temperature, magnesium and iron are ionised.
 In comparison to scenarios I, IVa, and IVb, the electron mixing ratio in scenario II is relatively low even at very high temperatures, due the low mixing ratio of magnesium and iron (see~Table~\ref{tab:abundances}).